Siahkamari/Unsupervised-runtime-Image-segmentation/README.md

 ## Results
-We used [BSD500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) for demonstration porposes and the corresponding output of our algorithm is saved in the file "triplet_outputs"
+We tested our algorithm [BSD500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
+See our resulting segmentations in "results" folder.

 ## Demonstrations